 Speakers included J.J.
 Turner, one of the original instructors; Mike Campbell, son of another original instructor, the late Lynn Campbell; and Britt Farmer, a 1987 graduate and minister for the West Freeway Church of Christ in White Settlement, Texas.

 “Remember the Pepto Bismol buses?”
 Turner joked, referring to the color of the JOY buses that helped introduce hundreds to Jesus.

 I didn’t make it to the reunion, but my Christian Chronicle work has taken me to White’s Ferry Road a few times as an adult.
 In 2005, I joined the congregation’s disaster relief team in flying to New Orleans and the Mississippi Gulf Coast to assess damages after Hurricane Katrina.
 In 2014, I profiled the church’s most famous family — the Robertsons of “Duck Dynasty.”

 Like his father Phil, Alan Robertson serves as a White’s Ferry Road elder.
-As a boy, Alan Robertson rode a pink bus to church when his family moved to West Monroe in 1975.
+As a boy, Alan moved to West Monroe with his family and rode a pink bus to church.
 In 1988, at age 23, he enrolled in the preaching school.

 Related: Inside the ‘Duck Dynasty’ church